 SAFTY is for Crisis Calls Only.
 For general inquiries please call (805) 445-7800.

-Safe Alternatives for Treating Youth (SAFTY) is a mobile crisis response service available 24/7 to all Santa Barbara County children and youth up to the age of 21.
+Safe Alternatives for Treating Youth (SAFTY) is a mobile crisis response service available 24/7 to all Santa Barbara County children and any youth the age of 20 and under.

 SAFTY provides children’s crisis services in collaboration with CARES (Crisis And Recovery Emergency Services).
 The SAFTY program is available 24 hours a day, seven days a week, 365 days a year.
 SAFTY provides quick and accessible service to families by providing specialized crisis intervention, in-home support and linkage to County Alcohol, Drug and Mental Health Services or other appropriate services.
 Working in collaboration with the child’s existing service providers, SAFTY seeks to keep youth and families safe in their homes and communities.